Click here to listen to a reading of this blog:

 Another factor to consider is whether your hypothyroidism is autoimmune, which it is for around 90% of us, and this can affect which road we take to recovery hugely, yet many patients have never been tested for Hashimoto’s.

 Related Article: Why It’s Important to Know if You Have Hashimoto’s

 For this, you need to test thyroid antibody levels.
 I can’t stress how important it is to know whether your hypothyroidism is autoimmune – for me, I only started to see an improvement in symptoms when I implemented changes to address the autoimmune condition causing the underactive thyroid.

-As knowledge on Adrenal dysfunction continues to grow, many of us are also checking for this and it’s overwhelmingly common in thyroid patients.
+As knowledge on Adrenal dysfunction continues to grow, many of us are also checking for this and it is overwhelmingly common in thyroid patients.

 weight gain, ongoing fatigue, trouble sleeping, sugar or salt cravings, being over-emotional, anxiety, hot flushes, brain fog, dizziness, jumping at sudden or loud noises and a lot more.

-For a lot of us, adrenal issues are half the problem and causing some of our ongoing symptoms.
+For a lot of us, adrenal issues are causing some of our ongoing symptoms with hypothyroidism.